surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/test-plan/fuctional-qf-plan.md

 ## 4. Test Approach

 ### 4.1 Functional Testing
-- Validate CLI command syntax, parameters, and output messages.
+- Validate CLI command syntax, parameters, and output messages on **Windows, Linux, and macOS**.
 - Execute functional flows covering ingestion, parsing, and logging validation.
 - Use **Playwright (TypeScript)** for automation and regression testing.
 - Ensure proper exception handling for invalid inputs or command misuse.